kem424/ETL-Project-COVID19/README.md

 <ins>**Hospital Beds**</ins><br/>
 #### Data Extraction:

-1)	Panda’s read_CSV to read csv file form Kaggle data set.
+1)	Pandas read_CSV was used to read csv file form Kaggle data set.
-2)	CSV was downloaded direct to resource folder and used.
+2)	CSV was downloaded directly to resources folder and used.

 #### Data Transformation:
-1)	After loading CSV to data frame reduced data frame for data of interest.
+1)	After loading CSV to data frame, reduced data frame for data of interest.
-2)	Data frame was further filtered for US and US state to keep data limited to US.
+2)	Data frame was further filtered for US states to keep data limited to US.
-3)	Used aggregation/grouped by function and to convert bed per 1000 population by states.
+3)	Used aggregation/group by function and to get total bed per 1000 population by states.

 ![Hospital_transformation.PNG](Images/Hospital_transformation.PNG)

 <ins>**Gas_Price table**</ins><br/>
 ### Data Extraction:
 The data source is https://www.eia.gov/petroleum/data.php which is U.S. Energy Information Administration.

-This website provided us with several cvs files.
+1) This website provided us with several csv files.
+2) Pandas read_CSV was used to read csv file and created data frame.

 #### Data Transformation:
-1) Downloaded the cvs files.
-3) Imported the cvs files to jupyter notebook.
-2) Merged the data sets oil production and stock by date.
+1) Merged the data sets oil production and stock by date.
-3) Isolated the coloumns that we are measuring and saving them to a new variable.
+2) Isolated the coloumns that we are measuring and saving them to a new variable.
-4) Renaming the old titles into clear names.
+3) Renaming the old titles into clear names.
-5) Imported a second csv file for retail price of oil, filter the table to only show the states, rename the titles and save them to a new table.
+4) Imported a second csv file for retail price of oil, filter the table to only show the states, rename the titles and save them to a new data frame.
+5) The data presented had columns for each state and the retail gas prices, where as in the final sql table we needed those as a row.
+6) In order to handle this , we created an array of states, looped through the array to create data frame for the specific state and write that to the sql table, by appending data each time.

 ![gas_price_transformation.PNG](Images/gas_price_transformation.PNG)

 <ins>**US_Unemployment_Stats Table**</ins><br/>
 ### Data Extraction:
 The data source we used was https://www.bls.gov/web/laus/lauhsthl.htm , which came from the U.S. Bureau of Labor Statistics.

-This website provided us with a HTML file.
+1) Pandas scraping (pandas.read_html) was used.
+2) The table information sourced from the website was stored in a Data Frame.

 #### Data Transformation:
 1) Import the HTML file on Jupyter notebook and print the table to understand how the data is formatted.
 2) Isolate and identify the columns that we are measuring and create a new dataframe with this data.
 3) Dropped unwanted rows.
+4) Renamed the old titles into names that are cohesive with other data sets.
-4) Mapped the State name with a dictionary of state name and abbreviation , to get the abbreviation and store it in a new State ID column.
+5) Mapped the State name with a dictionary of state name and abbreviation , to get the abbreviation and store it in a new State ID column.
-5) Renaming the old titles into names that are cohesive with other data sets.
-6) Create a new table with this data.

 ![Unemployment_Trans_1.PNG](Images/Unemployment_Trans_1.PNG)
 ![Unemployment_Trans_2.PNG](Images/Unemployment_Trans_2.PNG)